heavywatal/tekka/README.md

 ## R interface

-You can use this program via [R package "tekkamaki"](https://github.com/heavywatal/blackthunnus/tree/master/r).
+You can install and use this program via [R package "tekkamaki"](https://github.com/heavywatal/tekkamaki).

 ## Installation of command-line version